-Lectures : 3 Hrs/Week Evaluation Scheme

-Credit : 3 ISE : 40 Marks

-Tutorials : 1 ESE : 60 Marks
+Lectures:3 Hrs/WeekEvaluation SchemeCredit:3ISE : 40 MarksTutorials:1ESE : 60 Marks

-Course Objectives: The objective of the course is to 1.
-To learn project management tools.
-2. To understand Resource management.
-3. To get acquainted with financial management.
+- 1. To learn project management tools.

+- 2. To understand Resource management.

+- 3. To get acquainted with financial management.

 Course Outcomes: COs At the end of successful completion of the course, the student will be able to Blooms Taxonomy CO1 Use the Project planning and management tools in Construction Knowledge Understand CO2 Evaluate and draw project network for estimating time and Cost Understand CO3 Know the techniques of Material Management Apply CO4 Understand the economic comparison of alternatives Apply CO5 Evaluate feasibility of alternatives using investment criteria.
 Apply Evaluate CO6 To get acquainted with occupational ethics.
 Apply